rcrews/docs-website/cfm/2.0.1/index.md

 CFM includes two primary components:

 *Apache NiFi*
-: the core data ingestion engine that has a no-code graphical user interface and supports processors for connectivity, transformation, and content routing.
+: TThe core data ingestion engine that has a no-code graphical user interface and supports processors for connectivity, transformation, and content routing.